efarish/portfolio/aws/AutoGluon/README.md

 # Project: AutoGluon

-The code below is an exmple of using the SageMaker SKLearn container to train AutoGluon modes for a dataset.
+The code in this project is an exmaple of using the SageMaker SKLearn container to train AutoGluon models for a dataset.

 Below are the contents.